5l1v3r1/dropdown.js/README.md

 Once you have an instance of *Dropdown*, you can use the following functions on it:

  * close() - if the dropdown was open, close it.
- * getElement() - returns the HTML DOM node which represents the dropdown.
+ * element() - returns the HTML DOM node which represents the dropdown.
 You can append this to your webpage in order to display the dropdown.
 By default, it will behave as an `inline-block` element
  * getFontSize() - get the font size in pixels.
  * getHeight() - get the height of the dropdown in pixels.
  * getSelected() - get the index of the selected item.
 If there are no options, this will always be 0.